 Avoid importing toys and children’s products made for the Chinese market

 These websites offer products to be purchased in fairly small volumes, which allows small businesses to import a wider range of items, rather than focusing the entire investment on one or two products.

-However, these products are always (at least with very few exceptions) manufactured for the domestic Chinese market.
-Such products are not manufactured in compliance with U.S. toy safety regulations, and therefore illegal to import, market and sell.
+However, these products are, with very few exceptions, manufactured exclusively for the domestic China market.
+Such products are not manufactured in compliance with US toy safety regulations, and therefore illegal to import, market and sell.

 Ensuring CPSIA compliance when importing from China is serious business.
 Importing toys and children’s products that are noncompliant with CPSIA regulations are subject to forced recalls.

 Failure to report a potential product hazard may also result in fines ranging from US$5000 to US$100,000 per violation.